 Ultimately, the real problem in New Zealand is very limited capacity for enforcement of welfare laws.
 The police rarely bother with animal offences and the Ministry of Agriculture and Forestry – which focuses almost exclusively on the agricultural sector – has only seven inspectors to cover the entire country.

 This leaves the bulk of prosecutions to the SPCA which is entirely privately funded.
-The Auckland SPCA run about 40 prosecutions per year which can cost between $10 000 and $15 000 each.
-If the government were truly committed to sending out a message that animal abuse is unacceptable, they could pick up – or at least contribute to – this tab of $400 000 to $600 000 per year.
-Instead, Mr. Bridges offers us a proposal that sounds impressive, plays well in the press, achieves very little, and costs the government nothing.
+The Auckland SPCA run about 40 prosecutions per year which can cost between $10,000 and $15,000 each.
+If the government were truly committed to sending out a message that animal abuse is unacceptable, they could pick up – or at least contribute to – this tab of $400,000 to $600,000 per year.
+Instead, we have a proposal that is certainly well-intentioned, sounds impressive, plays well in the press, but achieves very little, and costs the government nothing.